bxdoan/bxdoan/README.md

 <div align="center">

-> If you want your children to turn out well, spend twice as much time with them, and half as much money.
+> Being the best decoy ever is as cool as being the ace

-> — Abigail Van Buren —
+> — Tobio Kageyama —

 </div>